• Skip to primary navigation

 What is a Class Action?

-Are you part of the Settlements?
+Are you part of the Settlement?

-(1) You are an Acute Care Hospital in the United States that treated patients diagnosed with opioid use disorder and/or other opioid-related conditions at any time from January 1, 2009, through October 30, 2024 and you are not owned or operated by a federal, state, county, parish, city, or other municipal government.
-To be considered an Acute Care Hospital under the Settlements, you must (a) provide medical care and other related services for surgery, acute medical conditions or injuries for a period of treatment time that is, on average, less than 25 days; and (b) either (i) appear as either active or inactive in the American Hospital Directory® as a “short term acute care” hospital or a “critical access” hospital or (ii) have an emergency department that is subject to the Emergency Medical Treatment and Labor Act (“EMTALA”);
+You are part of the Class and in the Settlement if you are an Acute Care Hospital in the United States that (i) is not owned or operated by a federal, state, county, parish, city, or other municipal government; (ii) treated patients diagnosed with opioid use disorder and/or other opioid-related conditions at any time from January 1, 2009, through March 20, 2026; and (iii) is not a physician practice group.
+To be considered an Acute Care Hospital under the Settlement, you must (a) provide medical care and other related services for surgery, acute medical conditions or injuries for a period of treatment time that is, on average, less than 25 days; and (b) (i) appear as either active or inactive in the American Hospital Directory® as a “short term acute care” hospital or a “critical access” hospital and (ii) have an emergency department that is subject to the Emergency Medical Treatment and Labor Act (“EMTALA”).

 What if you are still not sure if you are included?

-If you are not sure whether you are included or have any other questions about the Settlements, call the toll-free number, 1-877-354-3788.
+If you are not sure whether you are included or have any other questions about the Settlement, call the toll-free number, 1-877-354-3788.
 You may also send questions to the Notice and Claims Administrator at Acute Care Hospital Settlement, c/o A.B.
 Data, Ltd., P.O.
 Box 173034, Milwaukee, WI 53217.

-What do the Settlements provide?
+What does the Settlement provide?

 You can get a payment from the Settlement Funds if you submit a valid claim.
 You can choose between two options.